CgKaminski/CgKaminski.github.io/README.md

 This repository contains the source code and content for my personal website, which is hosted using GitHub Pages.
 The website showcases my portfolio, projects, and general information about me.

 The website is an altered version of the [no-style-please](https://github.com/riggraz/no-style-please) theme.
-If you are interested in the similar layout I would suggest you take a look at the theme provided by @riggraz.
+If you are interested in a similar layout I would suggest you take a look at the theme provided by @riggraz.

 ## Live Website